PrincessRTFM/CowtasticCafeEasyMode/README.md

 - \[`F`\] autofill cup when customer orders (cup will start with the exact order, ONLY applies when an order is STARTED)
 - \[`/`, `?`\] status overlay in the lower right corner to display what features are enabled and what hotkeys you can use to toggle them

+#### IMPORTANT NOTE

-**NOTE**: all keybinds _toggle_ the settings they connect to!
+The above keybinds toggle _all_ of the settings they connect to!
 This means that if you use `H` while happiness-lock-at-cap is enabled and happiness-minimum-threshold is disabled, you will end up with them flipped around, _not_ with both enabled/disabled.

+### Immediate actions

+- \[`[space]`\] immediately fill the current cup with the desired order

 ## Tips

 - the "lock happiness at cap" feature actually sets happiness to 100% and just repeats that every frame, so you can turn it on and then back off to just get an instant boost to full and then allow it to decay as normal
-- autofill cup only works when the order is started, but perfect ratings has no such limit, so if you suddenly get an order too complicated to fill in time, you can just turn perfect ratings on and serve anything - even nothing but 1% coffee!
+- autofill cup only works when the order is started ~~but perfect ratings has no such limit, so if you suddenly get an order too complicated to fill in time, you can just turn perfect ratings on and serve anything - even nothing but 1% coffee!~~ but you can now use the space bar to complete your _current_ order without affecting the next one!
 - the status overlay is unrelated to the rest of the features and their hotkeys; if you want to leave it hidden, you can, and everything else will continue to work - INCLUDING hotkeys toggling other features
 - since all features can be disabled, you don't actually need to completely disable CCEM if you want to play a vanilla run